Joaohsd/C111/02 - Class/README.md

 # **Collections in Python**

-They are structured data structures, which make it possible to store one or more values.
+They are data structures, which make it possible to store one or more values.

 ## **1 - Tuples**